Andrew Mitchell: Early career (1983–2005)

 Mitchell was the only Conservative member of Islington Health Authority (IHA) in north London during the 1980s and, in that capacity, he called for the IHA to make greater use of competitive tendering in the allocation of service contracts.

 After unsuccessfully contesting Sunderland South at the 1983 general election, Mitchell entered Parliament in 1987 at the age of 31 as MP for Gedling, Nottinghamshire, serving in the House of Commons concurrently with his father until 1997.
 In 1988, under Prime Minister Margaret Thatcher, he became PPS to William Waldegrave, who was Minister of State at the Foreign and Commonwealth Office.
 In 1990, he became PPS to John Wakeham, who was Secretary of State for Energy.
 In 1992, under John Major, he became Vice-Chairman of the Conservative Party, and in the same year was appointed as an Assistant Government Whip.
 In 1993, he became a Government Whip.
 In 1995, he became Parliamentary Under-Secretary of State at the Department of Social Security, a position he held until 1997.

 Mitchell lost his Commons seat with Tony Blair's Labour victory at the 1997 election.
 He was returned to Parliament at the 2001 election as the MP for Sutton Coldfield, near Birmingham.
 He held no shadow ministerial or organisational position under the leadership of Iain Duncan Smith, but in November 2003, under new leader Michael Howard, he became Shadow Economic Affairs Minister.
 In 2004, he became Shadow Home Office Minister, primarily dealing with police matters.

 Shadow International Development Secretary (2005–2010)

 In May 2005, Mitchell was appointed to the Shadow Cabinet as Shadow Secretary of State for International Development.
-Following Howard's decision to stand down as leader following the Conservatives' 2005 general election defeat, Mitchell ran the unsuccessful leadership campaign of David Davis, but retained his Shadow Cabinet position under the winner of the leadership election, David Cameron.
+Following Howard's decision to stand down as leader following the Conservatives' 2005 general election defeat, Following Michael Howard's decision to stand down after the 2005 general election, Mitchell helped run David Davis's unsuccessful Conservative leadership campaign.
+After David Cameron won the leadership, Mitchell remained in the Shadow Cabinet as Shadow Secretary of State for International Development.